phlax/aio.web/aio/web/README.rst

 Let's create a config defining a factory method and using the aio.web.protocol for the protocol

-We can define routes for the web server in a corresponding [web:{name}] section
+We can define routes for the web server in a corresponding [web/{name}] section

   >>> web_server_config = """
   ... [aio]
   ... log_level: ERROR
   ...
-  ... [server:test]
+  ... [server/test]
-  ... factory: aio.http.server
+  ... factory = aio.http.server
-  ... protocol: aio.web.protocol
+  ... protocol = aio.web.protocol
   ... port: 7070
   ...
-  ... [web:test]
+  ... [web/test]
   ... routes: GET / aio.web.tests._example_handler
   ... """